EbrahimKaram/EbrahimKaram/README.md

 ### Hi there 👋

-Ebrahim likes to call himself Bob.
-Bob likes to speak in the third person and type what the voice in his head says.
+Ebrahim but more specifically others like to call him **Bob**.
+Bob likes to speak in the third person and type what the voice 🔊 in his head 🧕 says.

 ### Who is Bob